WrestleMania XXX: Reception

 Benjamin Tucker of the Pro Wrestling Torch Newsletter attended the event, and he scored the event 8.75 out of 10.
 He stated, that WrestleMania XXX "served as an event meant to respect the past while looking forward to the future" just like WrestleMania XX, with wrestlers like Bryan and Cesaro "spotlighted as the future of WWE".
 However, Tucker noted that "saying goodbye to the past proved harder than anyone could imagine" with the end of the Undertaker's Streak.
 He said this, and not WrestleMania 28, was the true "End of an Era" but Tucker did not "think it could have ended on a worse note" with over 15 minutes of "slow, subpar action".
 Tucker commented that the lack of hype before the event of the Streak being in jeopardy made it less of a defining moment when Lesnar broke it and more of "an indictment on whoever okay'ed the decision to let this happen".
 However, "Bryan was there to save the day" with two well-executed matches, making those in "attendance momentarily forget about Taker and root for the underdog who was finally getting his chance to shine".
 Tucker praised the booking of the match as perfect with its numerous false finishes.

 For the rest of the event, Tucker commented that Wyatt "lost nothing by losing, but Cena certainly lost a lot by winning.
 The man shows no weakness".
 Tucker also noted that the segment involving Hogan, Austin and the Rock was "meaningless, surreal and a lot of fun".
 Tucker concluded by saying that the event was "easily one of the best Manias of the last ten years" and that "the future certainly does look bright.
 If only we could have said our good-byes properly".

 Reflecting in March 2016 just before WrestleMania 32, Luke Winkie of Sports Illustrated wrote that the WrestleMania XXX resulted in "pure, cathartic, we-have-this-moment forever joy".

 In 2019, Troy L. Smith of cleveland.com released a list of the "50 greatest wrestling pay-per-views of all time" from every professional wrestling promotion in the world, with WrestleMania XXX ranked at number 20.

-Critical analysis

-The dramaturgist A.C.
-Tate noted the audience's role in Daniel Bryan's victory was analogous to that of the chorus in Greek drama.
-Despite the actor's limited stature, the actor was astute to crowd expectations, thereby ingratiating himself to the layman audience, despite perhaps different expectations from WWE's writers.

-Wilson Koch, a cultural anthropologist, commented that Bryan's crowd interactions facilitated diegetic interaction with WWE's fictional universe.
-In Koch's view, these interactions added authenticity to the worked shoot storyline, allowing fans to suspend disbelief despite the generally cartoonish nature of the performance.